Environmental Action at Swarthmore

 As part of its ongoing due diligence, Swarthmore asks its investment managers to describe their approach to climate change.
 Nearly all of the firms with whom the College has active relationships consider climate change in their investment process and dedicate significant resources to defining, measuring, analyzing, and improving the environmental impact of their investment decisions.

-The Board of Managers sponsors a Sustainability Charrette that generated proposals in six critical areas for the College community’s consideration and action, including improving the College’s energy efficiency, installing a renewable energy system on campus, evaluating how the College’s endowment is invested, and becoming a zero-waste campus.
+On February 11th and 12th, The Board of Managers sponsors a Sustainability Charrette that generated proposals in six critical areas for the College community’s consideration and action, including improving the College’s energy efficiency, installing a renewable energy system on campus, evaluating how the College’s endowment is invested, and becoming a zero-waste campus.

 Members of Mountain Justice hold a 32-day sit-in in Parrish Hall for fossil fuel divestment.
 At an April faculty meeting, 39 members of the faculty vote in favor of, with three voting against and three abstaining, a resolution calling for the College to partially divest from fossil fuel investments within separately managed accounts.
-(There are 178 tenure and tenure-track faculty members at the College.)

 Green Advisors, a student group that facilitates environmentally-friendly campus living, sponsors a zero-waste week.